mattermost/docs/source/manage/health-checks.rst

 ``/ping`` APIv4 endpoint
 -------------------------

-From Mattermost v3.10 and later, you can use the `GET /system/ping APIv4 endpoint <https://api.mattermost.com/#tag/system%2Fpaths%2F~1system~1ping%2Fget>`__ to check for system health.
+You can use the `GET /system/ping APIv4 endpoint <https://api.mattermost.com/#tag/system%2Fpaths%2F~1system~1ping%2Fget>`__ to check for system health.

 A sample request is included below.
 The endpoint checks if the server is up and healthy based on the configuration setting ``GoRoutineHealthThreshold``.